Suvarnabhumi Airport: History

 Suvarnabhumi was officially opened for limited domestic flight service on 15 September 2006, and opened for most domestic and all international commercial flights on 28 September 2006.

 The airport is located on what had formerly been known as Nong Nguhao in Racha Thewa in Bang Phli, Samut Prakan province, as well as the districts of Bang Kapi, Lat Krabang, Bang Na, and Prawet in the eastern side of Bangkok, about 25 km from downtown.
 The terminal building was designed by Helmut Jahn of Murphy/Jahn Architects.
 It was constructed primarily by ITO JV.
-The airport had the world's tallest free-standing control tower (132.2 m) from 2006 to 2014 and for a time held the title for the world's fourth largest single-building airport terminal (563000 m2).
+The airport had the world's tallest free-standing control tower (132.2 m) from 2006 to 2014.

 Suvarnabhumi was reassigned the IATA airport code, BKK, from Don Mueang after that airport ceased international commercial flights.
 Motorway 7 connects the airport, Bangkok, and the heavily industrial eastern seaboard of Thailand, where most export manufacturing takes place.